cabo/senml-jc/green.md

 which in practice are typically more expensive.
 A need for additional concentrators may result as a consequence, which can result in further increases in energy consumption.

+## LoRa Energy Consumption Values for Data from Examples

+Tables {{<lora-rx-leaf}}, #{{<lora-tx-leaf}}, and #{{<lora-tx-concentrator}}
+show energy consumption estimates for energy needed to receive and energy needed to transmit on a lead node, as well as energy needed to transmit on a concentrator node.
+The numbers given are for JSON representation, CBOR representation, and CBOR representation with half-size floating point values; the reduction ("red.") shown is conservatively derived between JSON and CBOR representation without these more compact floating point values.
+See {{calc}} for the method used to arrive at these numbers.

 {::include lora-rx-leaf.md}
 {: #lora-rx-leaf title="LoRa leaf-node Receive Energy (mJ)"}